jamescherti/jamescherti/README.md

 - **[ansible-role-apt-upgrade](https://github.com/jamescherti/ansible-role-apt-upgrade)**: An Ansible role for automated upgrades of Debian-based systems (e.g., Ubuntu, Debian, Linux Mint).

 - **[jc-gentoo-portage](https://github.com/jamescherti/jc-gentoo-portage)**: This repository houses James Cherti's Gentoo Portage, which enables the compilation and installation of software packages on a Gentoo Linux system.

-- **[pre-commit-elisp](https://github.com/jamescherti/pre-commit-elisp)**: This repository offers a collection of pre-commit hooks specifically for Emacs Lisp (Elisp) projects.
-These hooks enforce code quality and consistency by performing automated checks on .el files prior to committing changes.

 - **[All projects by James Cherti](https://github.com/jamescherti?tab=repositories&q=&type=source&language=&sort=stargazers)**